taichi-dev/taichi/docs/contributor_guide.rst

 Please base your discussion and feedback on facts, and not personal feelings.
 It is very important for all of us to maintain a friendly and blame-free community.
 Some examples:

 .. tip::
-  (Positive) This design could be confusing to new Taichi users.
+  (Acceptable) This design could be confusing to new Taichi users.

 .. warning::
-  (Negative) This design is terrible.
+  (Not Acceptable) This design is terrible.

 Making good pull requests